 BEHIND THE LENS

-what to wear for your engagement pictures
+what to wear for engagement pictures

 First off, congratulations to you both on your engagement!
 This is such an exciting time in a couple’s life.
 You, two adventurous souls, are about to embark on such an amazing journey.
+You probably are wondering what to wear for engagement pictures.
+I am here to help with expert tips on what to wear!

 But before we get to the big day, you have your engagement photo session!
 I love these sessions because they are so tailored to each couple.
 When we send out Save the Dates, you want your family to smile and say: “Oh my gosh, that is SO them.”
-Which means picking out the right outfit for an engagement photo session can be tricky.
+This means picking out the right outfit for an engagement photo session can be tricky.
 You want it to be dressed-up, but still you.

 PICKING THE RIGHT OUTFIT FOR YOUR STYLE